-I earned my PhD at Indiana University Bloomington, after receiving my Bachelor’s at SUNY University at Albany and my Master’s at The University of Chicago.
-I spent two years as a Postdoctoral Research Fellow at the Hall Center for the Humanities before joining the RIT faculty in 2019.
+I earned my PhD at Indiana University Bloomington, after receiving my BA at SUNY University at Albany and MA at The University of Chicago.
+I spent two years as a Postdoctoral Research Fellow at the Hall Center for the Humanities, University of Kansas before joining the RIT faculty in 2019.

 You can find my updated CV here.
 Please feel free to write to me at wssgla [at] rit [dot] edu or on Twitter [at] wsperrazza.